axense234/Stripe-Menus-REACT/README.md

 ## **Version History**

+- 0.3
+  - Analyzed the code to gather to-do tasks.
+Styled the project a bit, made the project work like how it is intended to.
 - 0.2
   - Improved react logic and looks by a ton
   - See [commit change](https://github.com/axense234/Stripe-Menus-REACT/commits/master) or See [release history](https://github.com/axense234/Stripe-Menus-REACT/releases)